 In the history of the race, the Governor of Queensland has started the race eighteen times.
-The current Governor, His Excellency the Honourable Paul de Jersey AC, has started the last five Races.
+The current Governor, His Excellency the Honourable Paul de Jersey AC, has started the last six Races.

 In 1965, His Royal Highness the Duke of Gloucester started the race.